-- If fieldwork is viewed live via a one way mirror company name need not be given even if requested by the respondent and must not be disclosed without client permission. - The GDPR/DPA 2018 require that client names are disclosed, before transfer of any personal data takes place. - If non-anonymised viewing or recording via video-relay or streaming takes place you must name recipients of the personal data whatever the status of the recipients (eg agency or end client). - The end client's identity may be disclosed at the end of the interview IF naming them beforehand would undermine the integrity of the market research (MR) BUT: - Respondents must be made aware at recruitment that: - the client will be named at the end of the interview - they can withdraw their consent at any point - If the end client is receiving personal data they must be named before any transfer takes place - The justification for this should be documented. - If non-anonymised personal data is to be recorded, respondents must be made aware: - In what countries viewing/listening will take place - Of their right to withdraw their consent (at any stage) - How and who to contact within the MR agency with any questions or concerns. - If respondents refuse consent this must be respected. - When the client company name is withheld specific conditions must be met which are detailed in the full Guidelines. - In addition respondents must be told who will be given/shown the recordings (their roles not names) and for what purpose the data will be used.
+- If fieldwork is viewed live via a one-way mirror company name need not be given even if requested by the respondent and must not be disclosed without client permission.
+In this situation personal data isn't being transferred to the end client, so data protection legislation does not apply and so the end client may remain anonymous unless you are legally obliged to reveal their identity for another reason e.g. the end client is a data controller, or the end client supplied the sample. - The GDPR/DPA 2018 require that client names are disclosed, before transfer of any personal data takes place. - If non-anonymised viewing or recording via video-relay or streaming takes place you must name recipients of the personal data whatever the status of the recipients (e.g. agency or end client).
+See BHBBIA Guide, naming the end client for further information - The end client's identity may be disclosed at the end of the interview IF naming them beforehand would undermine the integrity of the market research (MR) BUT: - o Respondents must be made aware at recruitment that: - the client will be named at the end of the interview - they can withdraw their consent at any point - o If the end client is receiving personal data, they must be named before any transfer takes place - The justification for this should be documented. - If non-anonymised personal data is to be recorded, respondents must be made aware: - o In what countries viewing/listening will take place - Of their right to withdraw their consent (at any stage) - How and who to contact within the MR agency with any questions or concerns. - If respondents refuse consent this must be respected.